mautic/developer-documentation-new/docs/rest_api/fields.rst

      - Order number of the field
    * - ``object``
      - string
-     - Which object use the field.
-Contact or Company.
+     - Which object uses the field, Contact or Company
    * - ``defaultValue``
      - string
-     - Default value of the field.
+     - Default value of the field
    * - ``isRequired``
      - boolean
-     - ``true`` if this is a required field.
+     - ``true`` if this is a required field
    * - ``isPubliclyUpdatable``
      - boolean
-     - ``true`` if the field value can get changed from public requests.
-The tracking pixel query for example.
+     - ``true`` if the field value can be changed from public requests - the tracking pixel query for example
    * - ``isUniqueIdentifier``
      - boolean
-     - ``true`` if the field is unique identifier and so the Contacts should merge if the value of this field is the same.
+     - ``true`` if the field is a unique identifier and therefore Contacts should merge if the value of this field is the same
    * - ``properties``
      - array
      - Field options if the field type needs some.

 **Response**

-If ``PUT``, the expected response code is ``200`` if the field got edited or ``201`` if created.
+If using ``PUT``, the expected response code is ``200`` if editing the field or ``201`` if creating the field.

-If ``PATCH``, the expected response code is ``200``.
+If using ``PATCH``, the expected response code is ``200``.

 **Properties**